 The animation in “Bambi II”, and in particular the expansive watercolor backgrounds, is very beautiful.
 The never-ending forest setting of Bambi’s world continues to inspire some diverse and serene backgrounds from Disney, and it’s a visual pleasure watching grey winter melt away into vibrant, bouncing spring throughout the film (the wide shot of the herd running through the meadow in “The First Sign Of Spring” is surprisingly breathtaking).
-Despite the main characters having far more dialogue than they did previously, a lot of emotion is conveyed quietly and subtly through their eyes throughout the movie (since many of them have been slightly redesigned to have more expressive eyes), and it’s this aspect of the animation in “Bambi II” that I would say is the most successful; it contributes to several of the more poignant scenes in the movie.
-Something I enjoyed about “Bambi” was how it made good use of it’s color palette and how it would manipulate colors to amplify it’s mood at any given time.
+Despite the main characters having far more dialogue than they did previously, a lot of emotion is conveyed quietly and subtly through their eyes throughout the movie (since many of them have been slightly redesigned to have more expressive eyes), and it’s this aspect of the animation in “Bambi II” that I would say is the most successful; it contributes to several of the more poignant scenes in the movie (like Bambi and the Great Prince having a quiet chat after dark).
+Something I enjoyed about “Bambi” was how it made good use of its color palette, and how it would manipulate the colors of the backgrounds to amplify its mood at any given time.
 “Bambi II” tries to retain that, which makes the drawn-out scene where Bambi wanders into a hunting trap genuinely creepy, and the other scene where Bambi is almost savaged by a very determined hunting dog quite alarming.
 I think the weakest aspect of “Bambi II” is the thankfully rare instances of blending 3-D elements into a 2-D film.
-I still don’t like it when Disney does this, the textures never quite sync up right, and it especially feels out of place in this movie.
+I still don’t like it when Disney does this: the textures never quite sync up right, and it especially feels out of place in this movie.

 The worst thing I can say about this movie is that it feels a bit short (it’s actually around the same length as “Bambi”, but I wouldn’t have minded an additional ten to fifteen minutes).
 It’s obviously not on the level of the original film when it comes to impressive feats of animation, but it does manage to be a very effective character story that turns Bambi and the Great Prince into more engaging, likable figures than they were before.
 If you only ever decide to see one Disney sequel in your life, I recommend this one.